The Difference Between Trade Mark And Patent In The UK Explained

 When you’ve had a great idea for your business or product, the last thing you want is someone to steal it from you – or beat you to its release.
 This is where trade marks and patents come into play.

 Although they cover different areas (which we’ll get into below) patents and trade marks share a common goal: to protect your ideas and ensure that no one else uses it without express permission.
-That means that while they’re active, another company cannot come in to make money off your ideas.

 In theory, trade marks and patents are brilliant assets for your business.
 But there are a lot of exceptions to what can and cannot be protected, so they might not always be the best use of your time and resources.